BEAST-Fitting/beast/docs/simulations.rst

 of this file will determine the type of file output (e.g. filebase.fits for a FITS file).
 The number of observations to simulate is given by the `--nsim` parameter.
+The filter to use for the completeness function is given by the `--compl_filter` parameter (default=F475W).
+Set `compl_filter=max` to use the max completeness value across all the filters.
 The SEDs are picked weighted by the product of the grid+prior weights and the completeness from the noisemodel.
 The grid+prior weights can be replaced with either grid or prior weights by explicitly setting the `--weight_to_use`